 Academic Career and Research Areas

-Jia Chen studied electrical engineering at KIT (Dipl.-Ing.) and was awarded a PhD with distinction (summa cum laude) from TUM.
-From 2011 to 2015 she was a postdoctoral fellow in the Environmental Science & Engineering department at Harvard University.
-During that time she was a co-investigator of the NSF project “MRI: Acquisition of Mesoscale Network of Surface Sensors and Solar-tracking Spectrometers”.
-Since 2015 Jia Chen has headed the Environmental Sensing and Modeling group at TUM.
+Jia Chen studied electrical engineering at KIT (Dipl.-Ing.) and was awarded a PhD (summa cum laude) from TUM.
+From 2011 to 2015, she was a postdoctoral fellow at Harvard University.
+Since 2015, Jia Chen has been TUM Professor of Environmental Sensing and Modeling.
 She is also an Associate at Harvard University.
 She is (co-)author of more than 150 publications and 12 patents.
 In 2020, she was named as Germany’s “Top 40 unter 40” by Capital Magazine and in 2021 she was selected to be a member of the Global Young Academy.

 - Postdoctoral Award for Professional Development, Harvard University (2014)